 Can I book a place over the phone?

-You can reserve a place for up to three working days over the phone.
-However, we cannot process the application until we have received the signed application form or an application submitted online.
-After three working days, we will release the place.
+You can reserve a place for up to two working days over the phone.
+However, we cannot guarantee a place until we have received a booking submitted online.
+After two working days, we will release the place.

 What are the timings of the courses?

 GCSE and IGCSE Courses run from 9 am until 6 pm

 Yr 1 – 2 day course - 9 am until 5 pm